annabavaresco/annabavaresco.github.io/_news/2025/exp_features.md

 ---
-title:          New preprint on ArXiv
+title:          New paper accepted to CoNLL
-date:           2025-04-04 00:01:00 +0800
+date:           2025-05-04 00:01:00 +0800

 headline: >-
   In this paper, we evaluate vision-language and language-only models in their ability to capture experiential aspects of meaning and align with fMRI responses to single words.
+Checko out the pre-print to learn more!
 # cover:          assets/images/covers/cover1.jpg

 links: